Antonyzer83/adventofcode/README.md

 - Part One: get folders with size under 100000
 - Part Two: get min folder size to have free space for update

+## 08

+- Part One: count visible trees in a grid